gfeledi/dbt_gcp_gfeledi/README.md

       - running dbt in Cloud Run on arriving data
       - email notif on results
   - Service with GKE or external Load Balancer
+    - Cloud DNS to map to customer website
 - dbt to make data flow
   - DataLake taking raw input files
   - DWH a BiqQuery DataSet with tables on system status